simplycapoeira-berlin/simplycapoeira-berlin.github.io/content/en/event/batizado2024/index.md

   country: Germany

 summary: We will have our yearly Batizado at the start of October and our just appointed **Mestre Bala** will join us the first time in Germany.
 Register [HERE](https://forms.gle/owTEPx66vEDFXHHPA)!
-abstract: 'In 2024 we will have our Batizado with an opening horda on friday, workshops on Saturday and Sunday and get-together on Saturday evening.
+abstract: 'In 2024 we will have our Batizado with training and opening horda on friday, workshops on Saturday and Sunday and get-together on Saturday evening.
 With this [FORM](https://forms.gle/owTEPx66vEDFXHHPA) you can register, and choose the size of your t-shirt and (optional) abada.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.